De boer History, Family Crest & Coats of Arms

 The surname De boer was first found in the Netherlands.

-Important Dates for the De boer family
+Early History of the De boer family

 This web page shows only a small excerpt of our De boer research.
 More information is included under the topic Early De boer History in all our PDF Extended History products and printed products wherever possible.